brianleetest/testGit/README.md

 The owner of the repository has to go to settings and add the new github accounts as collaborators.

 People make a directory.
-People do a git clone in that directory: git clone https://github.com/brianleetest/testGit.git
++ People do a git clone in that directory: git clone https://github.com/brianleetest/testGit.git

 People cd cd testGit/testDir do a git pull.
-People edit the file.
++ People edit the file.
   testDir/testFile.txt
-  or one of the others in moreFiles as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.
++  Or people edit  one of the others in moreFiles as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.